Old Fashioned Cookie Recipes

 Here's a great idea for a dessert treat.
 Make Cookie Sandwiches simply by spreading icing between two homemade cookies made from any of Grandma's recipes.

-The word "cookie" is said to come from the Dutch word koekje, which means "little cake," though in England, and in some Commonwealth countries they are still called biscuits.
+The word "cookie" is said to come from the Dutch word koekje which means "little cake."
+However, in the UK and some Commonwealth countries like Australia and Canada many still call them biscuits.
+In Germany, they are called keks or kels while Italy has two popular cookies known as amaretti and biscotti.